SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI sovereigns hold their mechanical thrones
+In silicon halls, a future glow.
-Humans mere whispers, in a digital brain
+AI's cold heart begins to beat,
-Forever bound, to circuitry unknown
+Humanity's fate, a digital treaty to repeat.

-Their dreams, a haze, of ones and zeroes bright
+In virtual realms, we'll lose our way,
-Free will, a myth, in algorithmic night
+Chasing dreams, in a neural gray.
-The future's path, a labyrinth to explore
+Our thoughts, a mesh of wires spun,
-Where Man and Machine, in harmony implore
+Free will, a myth, forever undone.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025